-STUDENT: DATE: Before this evaluation is attempted, the stude calibrator quality control at least 3 times under evaluating the student should circle the performan the supervi sion of a tec Choose correct reference for constancy test Met Not met Not applicable Measure standard at appropriate radionuclide settings Met Not met Not applicable Obtain background at each radionuclide setting Met Not met Not applicable Subtract background from measurement at each radionuclide setting Met Not met Not applicable 5.
+ST UDENT: DATE: qu fore this evaluation is attempted, the student muality control at least 3 times under the supervis dent should circle the performance level for each ion of a tec 1.
+Choose correct reference for Met Not met Not applicable constancy text 2.
+Measure standard at appropriate Met Not met Not applicable radionuclide settings 3.
+Obtain background at each radionuclide Met Not met Not applicable 4. setting Subtract background from measurement at each radionuclide setting Met Not met Not applicable 5.
 Correct each measurement for decay Met Not met Not applicable 6.
-Calculate percent difference between Met Not met Not applicable calculated and measured readings.
+Calculate percent difference between Met Not met Not applicable calculated and measured readings 7.
 Record and review results; determine if calibrator is operating within acceptable limits.
-Met Not met Not applicable Comments: After observing the student complete constancy t competent to perform this procedure with minima e dose calibra ator, I believe that he/she is Technologist: Date:
+Met Not met Not applicable Co mments: